Implenia: Implenia AG

 The shares of Zschokke and Batigroup were delisted from the SIX Swiss Exchange after close of trading on 3 March 2006.
 The merger was completed by exchanging shares for the new Implenia shares, the value ratio being set at 65 (Zschokke) to 35 (Batigroup).
 The first trading day of Implenia shares on the Swiss stock exchange was 6 March 2006.

-In 2010, Implenia had acquired the Norwegian Betonmast Anlegg, an Norwegian infrastructure specialist.
+In 2010, Implenia had acquired the Norwegian Betonmast Anlegg, a Norwegian infrastructure specialist.
 Since March 2015, the German Bilfinger Construction (now renamed Implenia Construction) with activities in Germany, Austria and Sweden has also been part of the Group.
 The acquisition of Bilfinger Hochbau followed in 2016.

 On 27 October 2020, Implenia announced an accelerated restructuring starting in 2021, marking a break with the construction group's years-long push for internationalization, which it declared over.
 Its stock market value halved over the past two years, largely due to previous project acquisitions and purchases (such as in Sweden between 2015 and 2017).
 The company withdrew from unprofitable business areas in some markets (Sweden, Norway and Romania) and has since focused largely on Switzerland and Germany.
 Here, Implenia is active as a real estate developer and manager, as well as in building construction, civil engineering and specialist businesses such as timber construction and facade technology.
 In the rest of Europe, the focus is largely on tunnel construction, as in Austria, France, Sweden, Norway and Italy.
-As part of this accelerated restructuring, Implenia annnced plans to lay off around 750 people and cut 2000 fulltime positions by 2023.
+As part of this accelerated restructuring, Implenia announced plans to lay off around 750 people and cut 2000 full-time positions by 2023.
 This transformation was completed ahead of schedule.

 In May 2021, Implenia completed the acquisition of BAM Swiss AG, a healthcare construction services provider in Switzerland headquartered in Basel.
-With this acquisition, Implenia took over BAM Swiss AG's current projects such as the planning and realization of the Aarau Cantonal Hospital, the BSSE in Basel - a modern laboratory and research building for biosystems science and engineering - as well as the Felix Platter Hospital project in Basel and an ETH student residence in Zurich.
+With this acquisition, Implenia took over BAM Swiss AG's current projects such as the planning and realization of the Aarau Cantonal Hospital, the BSSE in Basel – a modern laboratory and research building for biosystems science and engineering – as well as the Felix Platter Hospital project in Basel and an ETH student residence in Zurich.

+Implenia acquired the leading Swiss real estate service provider Wincasa in May 2023.

 Corporate structure

-Implenia's Chief Executive Officer (CEO) is André Wyss.
-Also on the Executive Board are Stefan Baumgärtner (CFO), Adrian Wyss (Head Division Real Estate), Jens Vollmar (Head Division Buildings), Christian Späth (Head Division Civil Engineering), Anita Eckardt (Head Division Specialties), Claudia Bidwell (Chief Human Resources Officer) and German Grüninger (General Counsel).
+Implenia's Chief Executive Officer (CEO) is Jens Vollmar.
+Also on the Executive Board are Stefan Baumgärtner (CFO), Adrian Wyss (Head Division Buildings), Erwin Scherer (Head Division Civil Engineering), Anita Eckardt (Head Division Service Solutions), Claudia Bidwell (Chief Human Resources Officer) and German Grüniger (General Counsel).
 Hans-Ulrich Meister is Chairman of the Board of Directors.
-The company generated sales of CHF 3.6 billion in 2022 and employed 7,639 people.
+The company generated sales of CHF 3.558 billion in 2024 and employed over 8,500 people in 2025.
 It is headquartered in Opfikon, Switzerland.

-Implenia's business areas are divided into four divisions: Real Estate, Buildings, Civil Engineering and Specialties.
+Implenia's business areas are divided into three divisions: Buildings, Civil Engineering and Service Solutions.
+In particular, BBV Systems GmbH, Building Construction Logistics GmbH, Implenia Holzbau, Implenia Fassadentechnik GmbH, Planovita and Encira form the division's units.

+Implenia is also active in the management of properties in Switzerland through its real estate service provider Wincasa.